thanacpr-git/eks-upgrade/prepare.md

 ```
 ## 2.3 Install `kubectl-convert` to convert our manifest to use with new cluster version.

 Kubectl Convert config files between different API versions.
 Both YAML and JSON formats are accepted.
-The default output will be printed to stdout in YAML format.
-One can use -o option to change to output destination.
+The default **Output** will be printed to stdout in YAML format.
+One can use -o option to change to **Output** destination.

 First we need to install `kubectl-convert`, using the command below
 ```bash